Alisha Adkins is an author, gamer, and zombie enthusiast. She is currently pursuing her dream of writing and quietly starving to death.

 In a massively multiplayer game such as World of Warcraft, players naturally want to feel that their characters are more than merely cookie-cutter copies of one another.
 But, with a player base of over 8 million monthly subscribers, standing out within the game world can be a challenge.

-The World of Warcraft Trading Card Game adds an added dimension to in-game personalization with the addition of rare loot cards that contain codes redeemable for exclusive pets, mounts, or novelty items.
+The World of Warcraft Trading Card Game brings an added dimension to in-game personalization with the addition of rare loot cards that contain codes redeemable for exclusive pets, mounts, or novelty items.

 How Do Loot Codes Work?